hazelcast/hazelcast-aws/README.md

 ## Understanding AWS Discovery Strategy

-Hazelcast member starts by fetching a list of all instances (accessible by the user) filtered by region, security group, and instance tag key/value.
+Hazelcast member starts by fetching a list of all running instances filtered by the plugin parameters (`region`, etc.).
 Then, each instance is checked one-by-one with its IP and each of the ports defined in the `hz-port` property.
 When a member is discovered under IP:PORT, then it joins the cluster.

-If users want to create multiple Hazelcast clusters in one region, then they need to manually tag the instances.
+Note that this plugin supports [Hazelcast Zone Aware](https://docs.hazelcast.org/docs/latest/manual/html-single/#zone_aware) feature.

 ## Configuration

-The plugin supports **Members Discovery SPI** and **Zone Aware** features.
+The plugin is prepared to work for both **AWS EC2** and **AWS ECS/Fargate** environments.
+However, note that the filter parameters and the requirements vary depending on the environment used.

+### EC2 environment

+The plugin works both for **Hazelcast Member Discovery** (forming Hazelcast cluster) and **Hazelcast Client Discovery**.

-### Hazelcast Members Discovery SPI
+#### Hazelcast Member Discovery

+Make sure that:

-Make sure you have the `hazelcast-aws.jar` dependency in your classpath.
+* you have the `hazelcast-aws.jar` (or `hazelcast-all.jar`) dependency in your classpath
+* your IAM Role has `ec2:DescribeInstances` permission

 Then, you can configure Hazelcast in one of the following manners.

-#### XML Configuration
+##### XML Configuration

 ```xml
 <hazelcast>